NavyaG-lab/Tech-writer/onboarding/introduction.md

 ## Query metapod to get the path were the dataset was written to

-[`Metapod`](https://github.com/nubank/metapod) is the service on which We track the metadata about t he run.
+[`Metapod`](https://github.com/nubank/metapod) is the service on which we track the metadata about t he run.
 So it has all information related to:
-* Where the datasets were committed
+* where the datasets were committed;
-* What are the dataset's partitions
+* what are the dataset's partitions;
-* What's its schema
+* what's its schema;
 * and so on.

 We can query metapod directly using its URL, for our run we used the staging metapod, so it'll be accessible on: https://staging-global-metapod.nubank.com.br/